UofABioinformaticsHub/EnsemblGC/README.md

 https://uofabioinformaticshub.github.io/Ensembl_GC/

 This repository holds precalculated GC content for select species from multiple ensembl releases.
-All RDS files contain the GC content and length for the transcripts as defined at time of release, as GRanges objects.
+All RDS files contain the GC content and length for the transcripts as defined at time of release, as tibbles.
 Links are provided below.

 To load these directly into your R session you can execute something similar to the following lines of code.
 This example will import gc content information for the *Homo sapiens* transcriptome based on Ensembl release 98.